 “Are we really independent?
 Or does it just lie within the faded borders of our mindsets?”

-While all our social theories were considered vaguely inapplicable to our professor within the walls of our heritage classroom, I feel, traveling helped me and turned out to be a better teacher and encouraged me in raising better questions and finding wiser answers!
+While all our social theories were considered vaguely inapplicable to our professor within the walls of our heritage classroom, I feel, travelling helped me and turned out to be a better teacher and encouraged me in raising better questions and finding wiser answers!

 What did travel teach you?
 Did you too encounter patriarchy?